aleks208/Network-Analyzer/README.md

 2. Run the Analyzer-Code.py script.
 3. Enter the IP subdomain you want to monitor in the application's GUI.
 4. Click the "Start analysing" button to start capturing packets.
-5. The captured IP and MAC addresses of these packets will be displayed in the GUI.
+5. The captured IP and MAC addresses of these packets will be displayed as well as the MAC address' vendor in the GUI.
 6. Click the "Stop analysing" button to stop packet capture.

 ## Notes